Tricks used in scams

 Tricks and traps of scammers

-use clever tricks to reel you in and get you to reply to their
+Scammers use clever tricks to reel you in and get you to reply

-email or not hang up the phone.
-Most scams seem like genuine offers
+to their email or not hang up the phone.
+Most scams seem like

-but they are carefully designed to trick you into giving away your
+genuine offers but they are carefully designed to trick you into

-Here we break down some of the tactics scammers use so you are
+Here we break down some of the scamming tricks used so you are

 Scammers know that if they develop a friendly relationship with

-you, you are more likely to listen to them and go along with
+you, you will be more likely to listen to them and go along with

-whatever they are suggesting.
-Some scammers access groups of people
+whatever they suggest.
+Some join groups of people in churches or

-in churches or community groups and gain their trust.
-While the
+community groups and gain their trust.
+While the investment or

-investment or offer appears to be going well, they can recruit new
+offer appears to be going well, they can recruit new victims on the

-victims on the testimony of other people already in the scheme.
+testimony of other people who are already in the scheme.